djalmamanfrin/movie-list-api/README.md

 # Movie List Api

-Basic Application responsible for manage and execute the process described in Especificao_Backend.pdf file in the same path<br/>
+Basic Application responsible for manage and execute the process described in Especificao_Backend.pdf file at the root project<br/>

 ## Prerequisites